munkireport/munkireport-php/app/modules/munki_facts/README.md

 Both keys and values are truncated to 65,535 characters.

-The following information is stored in the munki_conditions table:
+The following information is stored in the munki_facts table:

 * serial_number
 * condition_key